pyeventsourcing/esdbclient/README.md

 This method also support three other optional arguments, `filter_exclude`, `filter_include`, and `timeout`.

 The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
+By default, this argument will match "system events", so that they will not be included.
 This argument is ignored if `filter_include` is set.

 The argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
 By default, this argument is an empty tuple.
-If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.
+If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

 Please note, in this version of this Python client, the filtering happens within the client (rather than on the server as when reading all events) because